2nd part of the admission procedure:

 It can take several months for a visa application to be processed.

-STEP 4: 2nd part of the admission procedure – the written examination
+STEP 4: 2nd part of the admission procedure – the online examination

 The written examination will not take place, if fewer than 70 applicants complete the first part of the admission procedure in a correct and timely manner.
 Applicants will be notified immediately by e-mail of the fact that the written exam will not take place.